 Mathematics instructors are always looking for ways to engage students in meaningful and authentic tasks that utilize mathematics.
 At the same time, it is crucial for a democratic society to have a citizenry who can critically discriminate between “fake” and reliable news reports involving numeracy and apply numerical literacy to local and global issues.

-The chapters in this book were originally published as a special issue of PRIMUS: Problems, Resources, and Issues in Mathematics Undergraduate Studies.
+The chapters in this book were originally published as a special issue of the journal, PRIMUS: Problems, Resources, and Issues in Mathematics Undergraduate Studies.

 Table of Contents